-(the "separate financial statements").
+(the "consolidated financial statements").

-In our opinion, the accompanying separate financial statements of the Bank:
+In our opinion, the accompanying consolidated financial statements of the Group:

-- give a true and fair view of the unconsolidated financial position of the Bank as at 31 December 2018 and of its unconsolidated financial performance and its unconsolidated cash flows for the financial year then ended in accordance with International Financial Reporting Standards, as adopted by the European Union ("IFRS EU") and the adopted accounting policy; - comply, in all material respects, with regard to form and content, with applicable laws and the provisions of the Bank's articles of association; - have been prepared, in all material respects, on the basis of properly maintained accounting records in accordance with chapter 2 of the accounting act dated 29 September 1994 (Official Journal from 2018, item 395 with amendments) (the "Accounting Act").
+- give a true and fair view of the consolidated financial position of the Group as at 31 December 2018 and of its consolidated financial performance and its consolidated cash flows for the financial year then ended in accordance with International Financial Reporting Standards, as adopted by the European Union ("IFRS EU") and the adopted accounting policy: - comply, in all material respects, with regard to form and content, with applicable laws and the provisions of the Parent Entity's articles of association;

-Our audit opinion on the separate financial statements is consistent with our report to the Audit Committee dated 28 February 2019.
+Our audit opinion on the consolidated financial statements is consistent with our report to the Audit Committee dated 1 March 2019.